The first medication

 Before you take CAPRELSA, tell your health care provider about all your health conditions, including any heart problems.
 Also tell your health care provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Do not take other medicines while taking CAPRELSA until you have talked with your health care provider or pharmacist.

 Females who are able to become pregnant: Tell your health care provider if you are pregnant or plan to become pregnant.
 CAPRELSA can cause harm to your unborn baby.
-Your healthcare provider should do a pregnancy test before you begin treatment with CAPRELSA.
-You should use effective birth control during your treatment with CAPRELSA and for at least 4 months after your last dose of CAPRELSA.
+Your healthcare provider must do a pregnancy test before you begin treatment with CAPRELSA.
+You must use effective birth control (contraception) during your treatment with CAPRELSA and for 4 months after your last dose of CAPRELSA.
+Talk to your healthcare provider about birth control methods that may be used during treatment with CAPRELSA.

 What should I avoid while taking CAPRELSA?